ExpediaGroup/shunting-yard/README.md

          export HCAT_LIB=/usr/lib/hive-hcatalog/share/hcatalog/
          export HIVE_LIB=/usr/lib/hive/lib/

-Note that the paths above are correct as of when this document was last updated but may differ across EMR versions, refer to the [EMR release guide](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html) for more up to date information if necessary.
+Note that the paths above are correct as of when this document was last updated but may differ across EMR versions.
+Refer to the [EMR release guide](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html) for more up to date information if necessary.

 ## Configuring Shunting Yard